-7. Any other material required or authorized by law or deemed useful by the department.
+8. Any other material required or authorized by law or deemed useful by the department.

-The department may contract with a publishing firm for publication of the Florida Administrative Weekly.
+The department shall publish a printed version of the Florida Administrative Weekly and make copies available on an annual subscription basis.
+The department may contract with a publishing firm for printed publication of the Florida Administrative Weekly.